diamond-one/Data-Analytics-Portfolio/README.md

 **Key Insights**:
 - Evaluated whether blocking or spline techniques were faster, helping us streamline the animation process.
-- Analyzed velocity comparisons between studios in Israel, Canada, and the Czech Republic.
+- Analyzed velocity comparisons between Israel, Canada, and the Czech Republic studios.
-- Investigated the correlation between internal and client notes and their impact on schedule efficiency, revealing that fewer internal notes could potentially lead to quicker client approval.
+- Investigated the correlation between internal and client notes and their impact on schedule efficiency, revealing that fewer internal notes could lead to quicker client approval.

 ### [Jira Analytics and Dashboards for Producers](https://github.com/your-github-username/jira-analytics)

-**Problem Statement**: The data collected was insufficient for Jira to parse velocity effectively.
+**Problem Statement**: The data collected needed to be more sufficient for Jira to parse velocity effectively.
 We explored alternative data points to establish a reliable team velocity metric and addressed the issue of milestone bloat as projects progressed.

 **Key Insights**:
 - Developed a methodology for calculating team velocity using alternative data points.